rocket-pool/old.docs.rocketpool.net/src/guides/node/native.md

 1. The config file that Rocket Pool uses to understand the directories and routes for everything
 2. The script that lets Rocket Pool restart the validator service once a new minipool is created (so it can load the new keys)

+We also need to create the `settings.yml` file that holds all of your node's specific configuration details.
 Follow these steps for your system's architecture:

 :::: tabs